datashaman/editai/README.md

 ### special instructions

+* `:d` - delete the current input, setting it to "".
 * `:q` - quit the REPL.
+* `:t float` - set the temperature for the next request.
+Must be value from 0 to 1.
 * `:u` - undo the last change to the input.
 * `:w filename` - write input to a filename.